modern-hobbyist/modern-hobbyist/Projects/0002 - Split Keyboard - Mk. 1/1 - Instructions.md

 	- I started with the MCU (bad), which has the tiniest pins of all the components, and that was a mistake.
 	- I should have gotten some practice in by doing the LED caps or switch diodes--something cheap and simple.
 3. Order assembly from PCBWay using the Project link above.
+4. Whether you order from PCBWay or solder yourself, you'll likely still need to install the LCD's manually
+	-

 ### Assembly